i-VRESSE/bartender/docs/configuration.md

 * `iss`: The issuer of the token.
 Used to track from where jobs are submitted.
 * `roles`: Optionally.
 The roles of the user.
   See [Applications](#applications) how roles are used.

+Bartender can also generate its own tokens using the `bartender generate-token --private-key private_key.pem` command.

 ## Configuration file